alisdair/maximum/src/building-team-time-zone-creating-the-user-interface/index.md

 [team-time-zone]: https://teamtime.zone/

-Having [built out a test version of the Slack API, and an Ember Data adapter to access it][part-2], the next step was to take the user information and present it.
+Having [built out a test version of the Slack API, and an Ember Data adapter to access it][ember-slack], the next step was to take the user information and present it.
 I had a pretty solid idea of how to go about this, but I just couldn't get started.

+[ember-slack]: /building-team-time-zone-ember-data-and-the-slack-api/

 This often happens to me when I'm working on projects.
 I get stuck right at the beginning, worrying about getting the implementation badly wrong and having to throw it all away.
 I spend a long time trying to get the design right, and the longer I try to hold it all in my head, the less certain I get that it even makes sense.